sisyphosloughs/photo-sidecar-cleaner/README.md

 1. Download the script.
 2. Make the script executable: `chmod +x photo-sidecar-cleaner.sh`.

+> [!TIP]
-**Tip:** The script creates temporary files.
+> The script creates temporary files.
 Install the script in its own directory.

 ## Usage